kurta999/CustomKeyboard/README.md

 3. **UDS DID Reader & Writer** - Read and Write UDS DIDs over GUI, DIDs have to be defined in DidList.xml - DIDs also can be cached locally

 ### 2. For General development:
+1. **Modbus Master** - Simple Modbus Master for polling Modbus Slave devices with GUI support.
+Coils, Input, Holding and Input registers supported.
+Supported register size is uint16_t, support for bigger types might be added in the future.
-1. **Command excutor** - Bind specific commands (cmds) to GUI buttons with parameters support, which is then excuted on GUI button click - see more info below
+2. **Command excutor** - Bind specific commands (cmds) to GUI buttons with parameters support, which is then excuted on GUI button click - see more info below
-2. **StructParser** - Generate offsets of C structures and it's members
+3. **StructParser** - Generate offsets of C structures and it's members
-3. **TerminalHotkey** - Hotkey for terminal, like in Linux.
+4. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
-4. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application
+5. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application

 ### 3. For Personal use:
 1. **CustomMacro** - Connect a second keyboard and binding macros to it's keys - full GUI support for macro editing with macro recorder